 Skip to Main Content

-Economics: Non Governmental Organizations
+Economics: Non-Governmental Organizations

 This guide is a basic research guide for the subject of Economics.

-WIKIpedia defines an NGO as:
+Wikipedia defines an NGO as:

 “Non-governmental organizations (also known as NGOs, nongovernmental organizations, or nongovernment organizations) are independent of any government.
 They are usually non-profit.
 Many of them are active in humanitarian or social areas.
 However, NGOs can also be lobby groups for corporations, such as the World Economic Forum.”